Table of Contents

 The primary treatment for Cushing's Disease in dogs is usually surgery.

-If the tumor within the pituitary gland or adrenal gland is not cancerous, your veterinarian will ordinarily be able to remove the growth and return your dog to total health.
+If the pituitary gland tumor or adrenal gland tumor is not cancerous, your veterinarian will ordinarily be able to remove it.

 However, with older dogs or inoperable cases, holistic and medical treatments are available to manage the symptoms of Cushing's Syndrome well.

-According to veterinarians, one of the most promising treatments is, and the easiest for you to do is to cook homemade dog food for your pet.
+According to veterinarians, one of the most promising treatments, and the easiest for you to do, is to cook homemade dog food for your pet.

-By switching your dog to homemade diet recipes, plenty of which you can find here, and feeding the dog at frequent intervals, you'll help him to decrease these problematic symptoms substantially.
+By switching your dog to homemade diet recipes, plenty of which you can find here, and feeding the dog at frequent intervals, you'll help him substantially decrease these problematic symptoms.

-That's a brief overview of Cushing's Disease in dogs, but there is a lot more that you need to know if you know or suspect that your dog may have the condition.
+That's a brief overview of Cushing's Disease in dogs, but there is a lot more you need to know if you know or suspect your dog may have the condition.

 This article will explain more about the disease, the breeds that suffer from a genetic predisposition, and the best diet for a dog diagnosed with Cushing's Disease.

-Before we get into the treatments, pet owners need to understand the basics of dogs with Cushing's Disease and what the causes are.
+Before we get into the treatments, pet owners need to understand the basics of dogs with Cushing's syndrome and what the causes are.

 What is Cushing's Disease in Dogs?

-According to research, Cushing's Disease also called Cushing's Syndrome or Hyperadrenocorticism (HAC), is one of canines' most common endocrine system disorders.
+According to research, Cushing's Disease, or Hyperadrenocorticism (HAC), is one of canines' most common endocrine system disorders.

-Under endogenous form is Pituitary-Dependent Hyperadrenocorticism (PDH), which involves functional adenoma or the slow growth on the pituitary.
+The endogenous form is pituitary-dependent hyperadrenocorticism (PDH) or pituitary-dependent cushing's disease, which involves functional adenoma or the slow growth of the pituitary.